Soccer in a Nutshell – Join the Conversation

 FIFA Women's World Cup

-The first FIFA Women's World Cup was held in China in 1991.
-The United States won the inaugural tournament and became the first women's soccer world champions.
+The first FIFA Women's World Cup took place in China in 1991.
+The United States won the first tournament, becoming the first world champions in women's soccer.

 The most successful women's national teams at a World Cup